ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/lists.md

 ## Related features

 These features also provide similar functionality:
-* {@link features/todo-lists To-do lists} &ndash; This feature lets you create a list of interactive checkboxes with labels.
+* {@link features/todo-lists To-do lists} &ndash; Create a list of interactive checkboxes with labels.
-* {@link features/indent Block indentation feature} &ndash; Allows you to set indentation for text blocks such as paragraphs or headings and lists.
+* {@link features/indent Block indentation feature} &ndash; Set indentation for text blocks such as paragraphs or headings and lists.

 ### Installation